 - Some solar incentives require you live in a specific service area or are enrolled in an energy plan with a certain electricity provider.

-Again, the criteria above are some of the most common factors, but they will not be a requirement for every state solar incentive.
-You should thoroughly research which state solar incentives and rebates you are eligible for in your area so you know how much a solar system will cost when you factor in potential savings.
+The criteria above are some of the most common factors, but they will not be a requirement for every state solar incentive.
+You should thoroughly research which state solar incentives and rebates you are eligible for in your area so you know how much a solar system will cost after you factor in potential savings.
 Visit your state page to find details about solar incentives and rebates near you.

 Get an exact quote from our solar advisors

 The SaveOnEnergy marketplace helps you search, compare, sign up and save on the right energy fit for your home — all for free.
 If you’re interested in solar, answer a few questions to get an exact price quote from our solar advisors.

 1. Complete the form below

 2. Schedule an appointment with a solar advisor

 3. Get an exact price quote for solar panels for your home

 Solar energy by state

 - rhode island